CaesarXInsanium/AlgorithmsWithCXI/src/trees.md

 This is just a more complicated version of the RR and LL rotations.
 But it is a bit more complicated than that and has to keep in mind a lot more things to keep in consideration.

+## Further Questions

+- Each node in a binary tree is capable of keeping a pointer to a siblings and parents in order to make it easier to transverse trough tout the tree
+- in case of data that is not dynamically allocated to destroy() function should be set to NULL
+- Post-order transversal in used in order to be able to properly destroy the entirety of a binary tree
+- larger branching factors only really have an improvement in the case of slower storage mediums
+- as get more items inserted then it falls to reason that eventually the tree would become unbalanced.
+So that needs to happen are rotations in order to automatically balance the tree
+- `K-ary Trees`: trees with a branching factor of *k*. useful as graphs
+- `red-black trees`: ok
+- `tries`: application of binary trees in searching strings